Last updated: 2026-04-27

 Onshore Florida licensed Medicare agent supply tightens every September.
 By mid-October, the spot market for licensed agents is essentially closed.
 Plans that have not contracted nearshore capacity by July are typically capped at last year's headcount.

 CFG runs the full FL MA lifecycle from nearshore.
-Both non-licensed qualifier work (live transfer model) and end-to-end licensed enrollment are supported.
+CFG agents handle the non-licensed qualifier and warm-transfer scope only.
+Quoting, plan recommendation, and enrollment stay with your in-house licensed staff.

 - AEP enrollment (Oct 15 to Dec 7): Inbound and outbound enrollment, plan comparison, scope of appointment, application capture, and confirmation calls.
 CMS MCMG-compliant scripting throughout.